 By default, Unito will sync all information between tools.
 If you want to change that, you can set up a rule in this tab.

 Rules act as filters, sifting through all the information in your tool and picking out what you need synced to the other side.
-You could, for example, set up a rule to filter cards with a certain label.
+You could, for example, set up a rule to filter cards with a specific member.